Tony Gilbert: Arizona Cardinals

-Jacksonville Jaguars
+Jacksonville Jaguars (first stint)

 He was signed off the Cardinals practice squad in 2003 by the Jacksonville Jaguars.
 He played five seasons with the Jaguars before being released during final cuts on August 30, 2008.

 Atlanta Falcons

 Two days after his release from the Jaguars, Gilbert was signed by the Atlanta Falcons on September 1, 2008.
 The move reunited him with Falcons head coach Mike Smith, who was defensive coordinator for the Jaguars during Gilbert's time in Jacksonville.
 The Falcons released linebacker Tony Taylor to make room for Gilbert on the roster.

 On December 8, Gilbert was placed on Injured Reserve due to a hamstring injury.

 An unrestricted free agent in the 2009 offseason, Gilbert was re-signed by the Falcons on February 27.

-Second stint with the Jacksonville Jaguars
+Jacksonville Jaguars (second stint)

-On August 8, 2010, the Jacksonville Jaguars signed Gilbert and two other players.
+On August 8, 2010, the Jaguars signed Gilbert and two other players.
 On September 4, 2010, Gilbert was released.

 Coaching career

 Georgia

 Gilbert began his coaching career at the University of Georgia, his alma mater, as an assistant strength and conditioning coach in 2011.